Conservation of fungi

-Ecosystem Services
+Ecosystem services

 Fungi provide numerous ecosystem services that are essential in maintaining ecological environments and reducing the effects of climate change.
 Fungi help facilitate the nutrient cycle and carbon cycle, act as a food source for humans and animals, regulate animals populations, and contribute to the degradation of various pollutants.
 Fungi are extremely diverse and take numerous approaches in providing these services through unique and complex ecological relationships.
 Fungi can have mutualistic, symbiotic, or parasitic relationships.
 90% of all plant species have been found to associate with fungi.
 Fungi provide plants with nitrogen, phosphate, and water through decomposition, protect them against pests such as nematodes and arthropods, communicate with plants through their mycelium network, and stimulate plant growth by influencing root development.
 Many of these mutualistic plant-fungi relationships are established between mycorrhiza fungi.
 A continuation in the loss of fungi diversity and populations will drastically alter ecosystem identity, processes, and cost governments billions of dollars to provide their ecosystem services.

-Conservation Strategies
+Conservation strategies

-Red Listing
+Red listing

 Red Listing is an approach that works with the IUCN's Red List program in which biological, geographical, and population data are acquired from field studies.
 The data is put into the Red List database and utilized to inform governments and organizations as to how, where, and what is needing the most conservation efforts.
 This strategy works through the legislative or organization processes in order to turn field data into conservation efforts.
 Efforts include governmental regulation of the species and its use, habitat protection, and regulation of known threats.

+For lichen-forming fungi, Red List assessments are often complicated by incomplete distribution data and the fact that many species are small, difficult to identify, or overlooked in surveys, so recent guidance has recommended using plausible ranges for measures such as area of occupancy and extent of occurrence when exact values cannot be established.

-Species Specific Approach
+Species specific approach

 Species specific approaches typically target known, at risk species, and utilize geographic data as well as population data to derive conservation strategies.
 These strategies include reducing human use of the species, regulating land use, reducing invasive predator populations, and improving habitat quality.
 Geographic data typically includes information such as extent of occurrence and area of occupancy while population data includes information such as life-history strategies, known threats, and reproductive strategies.
 Species specific approaches may also target an associated keystone species and work to support them.
 Known keystone species can provide easier methods of implementing conservation efforts and help conserve all associated species.
 Keystone species have effects known as a trophic cascade in which increasing population of keystone species regulate the population of predators of the target species.
 This in turn increases population size of the target species.
-Famously, Wyoming’s Yellowstone National Park utilized this approach with wolf reintroduction to regulate elk populations and restore aspen populations.
+Famously, Wyoming's Yellowstone National Park utilized this approach with wolf reintroduction to regulate elk populations and restore aspen populations.